-If you're creating a short paper strip, 1-3 words is all you should use.
-If you try to squeeze more than that one there, the font size will be so small you won't be able to easily read it.

-On the flip side, if you have a long paper strip and only use one short word, this can also look awkward.
-So make sure the phrases you use fit well for the length of the paper strip.

-I recommend using anywhere from 1-5 words depending on the length or size of your word art.
+Number six, be mindful about the number of words you use.
+If you're creating a short paper strip, one to three words is all you should use.
+If you try to squeeze more than that on there, the font size will be so small you won't be able to easily read it.
+On the flip side, if you have a longer paper strip and only use one short word, this can also look awkward.
+So make sure the phrases you use fit well.
+For the length of the paper strip, I recommend using anywhere from one to five words, depending on the length or size of your word art.
 This means that you should use phrases and not necessarily sentences.
-Use of punctuation is not usually something you see on word art but there are always occasions where an exception can be made, especially with the exclamation point and the question mark.
+Use of punctuation is not usually something you see on word art, but there are always occasions where an exception can be made, especially with the exclamation point and the question mark.